 Karate Classes In Emerson Park

-Karate is one of the most commonly practiced self-defense skill forms across the world.
-Fighting techinques rely upon acute physical control and mental focus.
-They were developed in Asia (mainly India, China and Japan) throughout the course of many hundreds of years.
+Karate is one of the most widely practiced martial art forms across the world.
+Martial arts rely upon acute physical co-ordination and mental concentration.
+They were created in Asia (primarily India, China and taiwan and Japan) over the course of several thousands of years.
 In all this time, there have been a great number of martial arts adaptations, and you will find hundreds of martial arts practiced these days.

 Perfect for self defence, fitness, and discipline, it’s a highly popular and efficient martial arts training program dating back feudal Japanese martial traditions.
 It is simple to learn and safe.
 It comes with a fantastic history and is a really worthwhile pursuit.